nah9449/final-project/README.md

 Here is a link to the main page of the cocktails API: https://www.thecocktaildb.com/

-To run this use your local terminal
+To run this use find the file in your local terminal

+1. Install necessary package

+To install package enter the following into your terminal:

+pip install requests

+2. Run the app using

+python app/app.py